ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    `DW_OP_deref_type` DR; `DW_OP_constu` AS; `DW_OP_mem` expression
 >    was evaluated with the current context except: the result kind is
 >    location description; the initial stack is empty; and the object
->    is the location description of P.
+>    is the location of P.

 In Section 7.1.1.1 "Contents of the Name Index", replace the bullet: